 1. Melt one pound of wax.

-2. When the wax reaches 185 degrees, add the least amount of color recommended on the package and mix thoroughly.
+2. When the wax reaches 185°F, add the smallest amount of color recommended on the package and mix thoroughly.

 4. Place in the refrigerator and observe the color when cooled.

 5. Adjust the color by adding more dye to the pouring pot until you get the desired results.
 Be sure to keep detailed notes on the amount of dye you’re adding since you’ll want to be able to recreate the color easily!

 6. You can pour the test samples back into the pot by tearing away the paper on the cup or putting the tart mold in the freezer for easy removal.

 Want more tips on using candle dye?
 Check out the FAQ: How to use candle dye.